SAMi-Rn/Network_Security_Toolkit/README.md

 1. **ARP Spoofing**: Target and router IP addresses are required.
 2. **DNS Spoofing**: Specify the target IP address for DNS redirection.
-3. **HTTP Sniffing**: Designate the network interface to listen on.
+3. **Packet Sniffing**: Designate the network interface to listen on.

 #### Examples for running each script are provided in their respective sections below.
 ## Scripts